 Ultimately, the law makes it easier for customers to understand how we use and protect their personal information.

-PREPARING FOR THE GDPR
+COMPLYING WITH THE GDPR

 - Reviewing and documenting data flows that involve customer information, including what personal data is stored and for what period of time